When it comes to cybersecurity, you don’t want any surprises.

 Do I need to purchase anything additional with a managed SOC contract?

-Yes, before your managed SOC can start providing service, you will need to purchase a sensor.
+Before your managed SOC can start providing service, you may need to purchase a sensor, depending on your environment.

 The sensor gathers and processes the security logs from various devices throughout your environment and forwards them to your managed SOC to analyze.